-The experimental paradigm used by Author (2015) (comparing attractiveness ratings received by the same faces when paired with "good" vs. "bad" moral content) is a methodology applied to these specific variables (sexual attraction, morality) for the first time.
-Thus, at the moment, Author (2015) is the single study that has addressed the issue with this paradigm.
-Contemporary psychology, along with other sciences, is living a certain crisis (see Science, 2015), and there is an overall concern about reproducibility and robustness of experimental results, particularly in social psychology.
-In the present study, we tested the robustness of the experimental paradigm used by Author (2015) and the robustness of the findings, extending the research to another type of stimuli (high-quality artificial faces) that are presumably processed differently.
-On the other hand, the study has relevance by itself since high-quality artificial faces are increasingly frequent in movies, video games, computer interfaces and other media (Balas & Pacella, 2015), and the results may have implications for the fields of robotics and humancomputer interaction (see p.e., Swiderska, Krumhuber, & Kappas, 2013, about out-group effects in real and artificial faces).
+The experimental paradigm used by González-Alvarez (2017) (comparing attractiveness ratings received by the same faces when paired with "good" vs. "bad" moral content) is a methodology applied to these specific variables (sexual attraction and morality) for the first time.
+Thus, at the moment, González-Alvarez (2017) is the single study that has addressed the issue with this paradigm.
+Contemporary psychology, along with other sciences, is living a certain crisis (see Open Science Collaboration, 2015), and there is an overall concern about reproducibility and robustness of experimental results, particularly in social psychology.
+In the present study, we tested the robustness of the experimental paradigm used by González-Álvarez (2017) and the robustness of the findings, extending the research to another type of stimuli (high-quality artificial faces) that are presumably processed differently.
+On the other hand, the study has relevance by itself since high-quality artificial faces are increasingly frequent in movies, video games, computer interfaces, and other media (Balas & Pacella, 2015), and the results may have implications for the fields of robotics and human-computer interaction (for out-group effects in real and artificial faces, see Swiderska, Krumhuber, & Kappas, 2013).

-The experimental stimuli used in Author's (2015) study were photographs of real, unknown people selected from the Internet (Google Images) and mixed with some photographs of a celebrity or well-known person (included as filler stimuli).
-The purpose of the present paper was to extend Author's finding using artificial face models as stimuli.
-There is evidence of some processing differences between artificial computergenerated faces and photos of real faces, both at the cognitive (Balas & Pacella, 2015; Carlson, Gronlund, Weatherford, & Carlson, 2012; Kätsyri & Sams, 2008) and neural levels (Mühlberger et al., 2009; Wheatley, Weinberg, Looser, Moran, & Hajcak, 2011).
+The experimental stimuli used in González-Alvarez's (2017) study were photographs of real, unknown people selected from the Internet (Google Images) and mixed with some photographs of a celebrity or well-known person (included as filler stimuli).
+The purpose of this article was to extend González-Alvarez's finding using artificial face models as stimuli.
+There is evidence of some processing differences between artificial computer-generated faces and photos of real faces, both at the cognitive (Balas & Pacella, 2015; Carlson, Gronlund, Weatherford, & Carlson, 2012; Kätsyri & Sams, 2008) and neural levels (Mühlberger et al., 2009; Wheatley, Weinberg, Looser, Moran, & Hajcak, 2011).
 Artificial faces seem to be harder to recognize and remember, and some basic emotions stemming from this type of stimuli are identified and processed differently (Ehrlich, Schiano, & Sheridan, 2000; Kätsyri & Sams, 2008).
-In the present study, we intend to test the robustness of the gender differences found in Author (2015) by extending the same experimental design to computer-generated virtual 3D face models.
+In the present study, we intend to test the robustness of the gender differences found in González-Alvarez (2017) by extending the same experimental design to computer-generated virtual 3D face models.

 Hypothesis 1.
-Given Author's (2015) findings, artificial faces paired with a "bad" (from a moral point of view) sentence will be rated as less attractive than the same faces paired with a "good" sentence.
+Given González-Álvarez's (2017) findings, artificial faces paired with a "bad" (from a moral point of view) sentence will be rated as less attractive than the same faces paired with a "good" sentence.